You arrive at the airport, check in on time, and head to your gate—only to be told there’s no seat available on your flight.

 Voluntary Bumping

-- Airline offers compensation (cash, credit, or perks)
+- The airline offers compensation such as cash, credit, or perks.

-👉 You choose the compensation—but you also give up your seat willingly.
+What this means: you choose the compensation, but you also give up your seat willingly.

 Involuntary Denied Boarding